PAR-iTY/on-the-spot/README.md

 # on-the-spot

-map of user-submitted skate spots
+map of user-submitted skate spots to be built up over time as a resource for skaters

-### serverless static site persistence with python, gmail and git
+### static site persistence with python, gmail and git

-- user sends form data to formspree service
+- user submits form data via formspree API service
-- gmail recieves data and is read by python
+- dedicated gmail account recieves form data from API
-- python processes gmail data
+- local python script reads and processes gmail data
 - geojson file and images are updated
 - git pushes updates back to static site

 ## experiments

-- serverless persistence without significant cloud services or fees
+- static site persistence without dedicated server/cloud services or fees
-- using a free static site form submission api for security and filtering
-- email processing script that only uses python 3.8^ standard libraries
+- email processing script that only uses standard libraries (python 3.8^)
-- being opinionated for predictability with data and filename text formatting
+- uses python subprocess to run git push to close the loop and update website
-- parsing email lines into geojson to load into mapping library
+- parsing email line-data into geojson to load into leaflet map library
+- using opinionated and predictable name formatting for data storage
-- config file template with fake values for seperating environment variables
+- config ini file for seperating environment variables (github values are fake)
-- mutation observer api to unify user and programmatic form-filling events
+- using a free form submission API to avoid security concerns and server
 - formspree freemium base64 image-encoding and decoding workaround
+- mutation observer API to unify user and programmatic form-filling events
 - learning to scaffold fast responsive grid css with tailwind css
 - client-side ecmascript modules syntax for readability and modularity
-- uses python subprocess to run git push to close the loop and update website

 ## note on security

-As a for fun experiment, the python script uses entirely standard libraries, avoids the official Gmail API, and associated credentials and authentication methods.
-This is not best practice and not reccomended if this app were handling any sensitive data, or pointed at a personal email account, or were to be used in any sort of production environment or run from a online location.
+As a for fun experiment, the python script uses entirely standard libraries to avoid the gmail API and associated credentials and authentication methods.
+This is not best practice and not reccomended if this app were handling any sensitive data, or pointed at a personal email account, or were to be used in any sort of production environment or run from an online location.

 The following security mitigations are used: